joelparkerhenderson/pitch-deck/README.md

 * Talk about your team.
 * Why are these the right people to build this company?
 * What experience do you have that others don’t?
-* Highlight the key team members, their previous accomplishments, and the key expertise that they bring to the table.
+* Highlight the key team members, their previous accomplishments, and key expertise they bring to the table.
 * If you don’t have a complete team yet, then identify the key positions that you still need to fill, and also why those positions are critical to company growth.